kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/Any% Glitchless.md

 - Open the first door, then activate Solo Mode
 - As MC, run forward towards Rakghoul group, then throw a frag grenade to hit as many as possible
+  - The Rakghoul Fiend will always survive and has a 40% chance to save against the grenade
+  - The normal Rakghouls will die to the frag unless they hit their 40% chance to save
 - Swap to Carth and go through right hand door, then run up ramp and click door on right
 - Swap to MC and click left door to force field
   - If the rakghouls are not dead yet, try to finish them off quickly